 Consequences for the Wrongly Accused

 Wrongful accusations of sexual assault are damaging enough, but if a person is accused and the case falls under H.B.
 4445, they may not be able to prove their innocence easily.
-Arbitration gives each party the chance to voice their concerns and their side of the situation without the fear of criminal sentencing.
+Arbitration allows each party to voice their concerns and their side of the situation without the fear of criminal sentencing.
 In many cases, the person accused of harassment will offer monetary reparations to the victim, or they may be able to reach another agreement.

 Without the opportunity for arbitration, those wrongly accused of a crime face criminal charges and a lifetime of punishment and shame for a crime they did not commit.
 There is always a chance that they will be found innocent in court, but juried sexual assault trials rarely go in favor of the perpetrator.